Supreme Court won’t review decision that freed Bill Cosby

 “I don’t hear her say anything.
 And I don’t feel her say anything.
 And so I continue and I go into the area that is somewhere between permission and rejection.
 I am not stopped,” Cosby said in the 2006 deposition, describing a sexual encounter that came after he gave her three pills for stress, which she said knocked her out.

 He was arrested in the Constand case on Dec.
-30, 2015, just days before the 12-year statute of limitations was set to run out.
+30, 2015, just days before the 12-year statute of limitations expired.
 Steele had reopened the case after The Associated Press went to federal court to unseal Cosby’s long-buried testimony in Constand’s lawsuit.

-Cosby, after giving four days of testimony, paid her $3.4 million to settle the case.
+Cosby, after giving four days of testimony, had paid her $3.4 million to settle the case.

-He went on trial in the criminal case in suburban Philadelphia in June 2017.
+He went on trial in the criminal case in June 2017.
 The jury could not reach a verdict.
 Less than a year later — after media reports about media mogul Harvey Weinstein’s sexual abuse of women galvanized the #MeToo movement — a second jury convicted Cosby of drugging and molesting Constand.

 The AP does not typically identify people who say they are victims of sexual assault unless they grant permission.
 Constand has done so.